-The World Health Organization (WHO) has declared the outbreak an “international public health emergency”, reporting over 2 million cases in Europe and deeming its global risk assessment as “high”.
+The World Health Organization (WHO) has declared the outbreak an “international public health emergency”, reporting millions of cases in Europe and deeming its global risk assessment as “high”.
 Check here for the latest news.

 In any case, if you have fever, cough and difficulty breathing, seek medical care early to reduce the risk of developing a more severe infection and be sure to share your recent travel history with your healthcare provider.